 Uber has responded by implementing $100,000 liability policies that are aimed at covering injuries to its passengers and anyone else the company’s drivers harm.
 Any qualified Uber accident lawyer will inform you, generally, that is in the region of four times the coverage a typical cab insurance company offers.
 The $100,000 liability policy through the company applies when an Uber driver’s personal insurance policy is not applicable.
 Furthermore, Uber drivers do have commercial limo policies in the region of $1,000,000.

 It should be noted that no court ruling has held Uber corporately responsible, as yet, either as the employer of a driver who caused an accident, or any other negligent theory.

 An Experienced Uber Accident Lawyer Can Assist with Claims

 With a growing number of drivers on the state’s roads, it is inevitable that the insurance market is working towards designing hybrid personal and business policies that will offer more flexibility in insurance coverage in the future.
-Overall, when it comes to ride-booking apps, the insurance landscape seems to be shifting constantly, and where Uber accidents in Georgia are concerned, a skilled personal injury attorney should be enlisted to assist with these complex claims.
+Overall, when it comes to ride-booking apps, the insurance landscape seems to be shifting constantly, and where Uber accidents in Georgia are concerned, a skilled Uber accident lawyer should be enlisted to assist with these complex claims.